filakhtov/gentoo-use-docs/sys-devel/gcc.md

 Pass the `--enable-vtable-verify` option to the configure script.
 Enable a vtable verification feature that causes libstdc++ to be built with its virtual calls in verifiable mode.
 Build and install a `libvtv.so` runtime library to support this feature.
 If disabled, pass the `--disable-libvtv` option to disable the feature.

 It is recommended to enable this flag as it provides an additional safety net.

+### zstd
+Pass the `--with-zstd` option to the configure script.
+Enable support for Zstd-compressed LTO (Link Time Optimization) bytecode.
+Using Zstd in the tests by the GCC developers there were a little bit smaller LTO ELF (Executable Linux Format) files while being four to eight times faster than Zlib at compression and the decompression speed of Zstd in this use-case was comparable to Zlib.

+It is safe to disable this flag.